-Surveyed MSMEs in Indonesia are increasingly adopting digital tools in their business practices: the use of digital tools for business purposes rose in the past year during COVID-19.
-Both Facebook apps and mobile banking platforms^{xi} were frequently used by surveyed MSMEs, with a mobile-centric approach in which nearly all of surveyed online MSMEs primarily used a mobile phone to connect to the internet.
+MSMEs in Indonesia are increasingly adopting digital tools in their business practices: the use of digital tools for business purposes rose in the past year during COVID-19.
+Both Facebook apps and mobile banking platformsvii were frequently used by surveyed MSMEs, with a mobile-centric approach in which a nearly all of online MSMEs primarily used their mobile phones to connect to the internet.

-Surveyed MSMEs' of digital tools for business purposes rose in the past year during COVID-19.
-In the past 30 days, usage has returned to pre-COVID-19 levels:ii
+Use of digital tools for business purposes rose in the past year during COVID-19.
+In the past 30 days, usage has returned to pre-COVID-19 levels:viii